 Government non-involvement

 The Centre is not an agent of government.
 Among a generalist mission of knowledge-sharing, specifically it aims to ensure that the people appointed or elected to govern it and to administer civic functions have the skills necessary to govern wisely and retain the confidence of the population, but it is not politically activist.
-Neither the Commonwealth Government nor the local administration are involved in its operation and there emphaticallly are no plans to transfer ownership of the property to either government entity.
+Neither the Commonwealth Government nor the local administration are involved in its operation and emphatically there are no plans to transfer ownership of the property to either government entity.

 The building is served by Norfolk Telecom’s ADSL service with wi-fi and ethernet cable available throughout the premises, and also fast satellite Starlink.